storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/lifecycle.md

 <table class="docs-tip">
 <td><img src="/resources/images/warning.png"/></td>
 <td>
-If the coroutine yield control to the caller, you can retrieve the value it yielded by calling <code>value</code>.
+If the coroutine yields control to the caller, the last yielded value can be retrieved by calling <code>value</code>.
-Otherwise, if the coroutine completed its execution, you can retrieve the resulting value by calling <code>result</code>.
+Otherwise, if the coroutine completes its execution, the resulting value is retrieved by calling <code>result</code>.
 </td>
 </table>